Bill Wilkerson’s Case Notes

 Why Depression Why Business Why Now – The Matrix Report

-A new initiative to help HR professionals tackle the
+A new initiative to help business executives and professionals tackle the

 Today’s global economy puts a premium on cerebral, or brain, skills.
 Depression attacks cognition, for example the ability to make decisions, remember things and concentrate.
 Workers experience cognitive symptoms up to 94% of the time during an episode of depression, affecting quality of life and the ability to function professionally and socially.1